Hybrid journals: Ensuring systematic and standard discoverability of the latest Open Access articles

 Innovation Advocate, CETIS (Centre for Educational Technology, Interoperability and Standards)

 Brian joined Cetis in 2013 as Innovation Advocate.
 Brian previously worked at UKOLN as UK Web Focus from 1996-2013.
 Brian has worked across the UK higher education sector, having previously worked in IT service departments at the universities of Loughborough, Liverpool, Leeds and Newcastle.Brian has embraced use of the social web to support his open practices which includes his UK Web Focus blog and his @briankelly Twitter account.
-As well as being a prolific blogger Brian has also published...
+As well as...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!